Publishing

 Taught by Sebastian Rahtz

 Many people manage documents in structured XML and produce formatted web pages or print using some kind of transformation.
-This session will concentrate on some of the less well-understood targets for formatted output (and sometimes input), the word-processor and ebook formats.
+This session will

 Both OpenOffice and Microsoft Word document formats are zipped bundles of fairly complex XML files, using schemas documented and published as ISO standards.
 It is possible to both read and write these files using normal XML processing tools and a little extra management.

 The ePub format used in eg Apples iBooks is also a zipped bundle of XML files, consisting of HTML documents, images, styles, and metadata files.
-There are rigid constraints on the HTML which is accepted, and generating ePub is slightly more complex than making web pages.
+There are rigid constraints on the HTML which is accepted, and

 Mobile First